MicrosoftDocs/azure-management-docs/articles/container-registry/intro-connected-registry.md

 ---
-title: What is a connected registry?
+title: Connected Registry in Azure Container Registry
-description: Overview and scenarios of the connected registry feature of Azure Container Registry, including its benefits and use cases. ms.author: jeburke ms.service: azure-container-registry ms.topic: overview
+description: Discover the connected registry feature in Azure Container Registry.
+Learn about its benefits and practical use cases for container management. ms.author: jeburke ms.service: azure-container-registry ms.topic: overview